cannon-zz/798-BC/README.md

 This is a record the final result in case it would entertain others to make one, too.

+The files are gEDA / lepton-eda format.
+Debian moved to lepton-eda, so I know they're compatible with that, otherwise your mileage may vary.

 ## Photos

 ![All Done](IMG_20181022_185056.jpg)